-When it comes to fringe employee benefits, two terms that are often used interchangeably are health spending account and wellness spending account.
+When it comes to fringe employee benefits, two terms that are often used interchangeably are Health Spending Account and Wellness Spending Account.

-While both spending accounts serve important roles in employee benefits, they are two entirely different financial products with distinct purposes: Health Spending Accounts focus on medical necessities, whereas Wellness Spending Accounts promote preventive health and wellness initiatives.
+While both spending accounts serve important roles in employee benefits, they are two entirely different financial products with distinct purposes: Health spending accounts focus on medical necessities, whereas wellness spending accounts promote preventive health and wellness initiatives.

+So which option is the best for you and your employees?
 Here’s what you need to know about each one.

 What is a Health Spending Account?

-HSA pays for a wide range of health-related services, devices, and facilities; these include, but are not limited to:
+A HSA pays for a wide range of health-related services, devices, and facilities; these include, but are not limited to:

 - Prescription medications, like insulin, vitamin B12, etc.